 - 2 Tbsp Mirin

-- 2 Pickled Chilies Chopped
+- 2 Pickled Chilli Peppers

-For the Burger
+For the Patties

-- If using dried beans soak them over night and then cook in boiling water until cooked (1-2 hours depending on type of bean)
+- If using dried beans soak them over night and then cook in boiling water until cooked (1-2 hours depending on type of bean).

-- Cook the lentils in boiling unsalted water so that the finish at the same time as the beans, these will take around 20 minutes
+- Cook the lentils in boiling unsalted water so that the finish at the same time as the beans, these will take around 20 minutes.

-- When the mix is thoroughly incorporated add in the uncooked cous cous, it is important to do this when the mix is still hot
+- When the mix is thoroughly incorporated add in the uncooked couscous, it is important to do this when the mix is still hot.

-- Finally fry the burgers, remember all of the ingredients are cooked so you are only looking to get some nice colourisation on the burger and heat it all the way through.
+- Finally, fry the burgers, remember all of the ingredients are cooked so you are only looking to get some nice colour on the burger and heat it all the way through.

 For the Chutney

-- Add the peaches and a pinch of salt and stir fry for one minute and then add the chilies and fry for a further minute
+- Add the peaches and a pinch of salt and stir fry for one minute.

 Build your Burger

-- Choose your bun, add some salad leaves to the bottom bun, I used some baby kale that we have growing in our garden and flash fried it for 30 seconds, but sorrel or spinach would work really well
+- Choose your bun, add some salad leaves to the bottom bun.
+I used some baby kale that we have growing in our garden and flash-fried it for 30 seconds, but sorrel or spinach would work really well

-- Add your burger and top with a little more green stuff
+- Add your burger and top with a little more green stuff.

-- then generously heap on the chutney and you are good to go
+- Then generously heap on the chutney and you are good to go.